-In order to estimate muon backgrounds related to an exposure of 1022 EOT we took a staged approach based on a benchmarked production model and conservative estimates at every turn.
+In order to estimate the beam-related muon backgrounds related to an exposure of 10 EOT we took a staged approach based on a benchmarked production model and conservative estimates at every turn.

 Stage I - Following the C2 conditional approval of the BDX experiment at JLab, the BDX collaboration performed several experiments to benchmark the production and propagation of muons produced in the Hall A beam dump.
-These results have now been published [10] and show good agreement with GEANT and FLUKA simulations.
+These results have now been published [11] and show good agreement with GEANT and FLUKA simulations.

-Not reported in that work but relevant for this calculation was a muon production model discussed in [35].
+Not reported in that work but relevant for this calculation was a muon production model discussed in [36].
 The aim of this latter work was to probe leptophilic dark sectors utilizing muons created at electron beam-dump facilities.
 The authors are members of the BDX collaboration.
-In that work the authors present a model of muon production for an 11 GeV electron beam impinging on an Al beam dump identical to the Hall A beam dump.
+In that work the authors present a model of muon production for an 11 GeV electron beam impinging on an Al beam dump identical to the Hall A beam dump, see Figure 17.

-Figure XXX - "The differential muons yield per EOT for an 11 GeV e- beam impinging on a thick aluminum and water target, as a function of the muon kinetic energy.
+Figure 17 - "The differential muons yield per EOT for an 11 GeV e- beam impinging on a thick aluminum and water target, as a function of the muon kinetic energy.
 The continuous black curve refers to all produced muons, while the dashed red curve refers only to pair-produced muons.
-The peak in the full distribution at E = 152 MeV is due to the kaon decay-at-rest process, $K \rightarrow \mu v{\mu}$ " [35]
+The peak in the full distribution at E = 152 MeV is due to the kaon decay-at-rest process, $K \rightarrow \mu v{\mu}$ " [36]

-This muon production model with muon range data supplied by [36] was used to predict the rate of muons entering the detector at the Well 1 position referenced in [10].
+This muon production model with muon range data supplied by [37] was used to predict the rate of muons entering the detector at the Well 1 position referenced in [11].
 The results are in agreement with the muon production model to within 5%, validating the model.

 We therefore start with this model.
 Muons less than 3 GeV will not penetrate the concrete shielding surrounding the Hall A dump.
-Integrating the spectrum shown in Figure XXX from 3 GeV to the maximum energy we find that each one of these muons corresponds to 2.1×10^5 EOT.
+Integrating the spectrum shown in Figure 17 from 3 GeV to the maximum energy we find that each one of these muons corresponds to $2.1 \times 10^5$ EOT.

-Stage II - The spectrum from 3 GeV and above was entered into GEANT and the muons were fired at the start of the beam-dump, where we assume most of them would be created.
-4.7×10^7 muons were simulated.
-Most of these muons range out in the concrete surrounding the beam dump or in the iron shielding shown in Figure XXX, but 183 were found to exit the concrete portion of the beam dump or the iron shielding into the dirt.
-These are shown in Figure XXX.
+Stage II - The spectrum from 3 GeV and above was entered into GEANT and the muons were fired at the start of the beam-dump, where we assume most of them would be created. $3.55 \times 10^7$ muons were simulated.
+Most of these muons range out in the concrete surrounding the beam dump or in the iron shielding shown in Figures 15 and 16, but 148 were found to exit the concrete portion of the beam dump or the iron shielding into the dirt.
+These are shown in Figure 18.

-Figure XXX - This shows where muons created in the beam dump, to the right in this figure, exit the concrete shielding surrounding the beam dump and iron shielding and enter the dirt.
+Figure 18 - This shows where muons created in the beam dump, to the right in this figure, exit the concrete shielding surrounding the beam dump and iron shielding and enter the dirt.

 Most exit at the juncture between the concrete shielding and the Fe shielding.
-From above we obtain 1 muon exiting into the dirt for every 4×10^{10} EOT.
+From above we obtain 1 muon exiting into the dirt for every $5.0 \times 10^{10}$ EOT.